Can You Get Second Hand Smoke From A Vape? - Facts & Risks

 Looking to test out nicotine free vapes for yourself?

 Try the Gust Super from Cyclone Pods.
 It comes in nine delicious flavors and packs in over 5000 puffs!
+Or opt for our newly launched Surge line — an eco-friendly choice that not only satisfies your taste buds but also supports sustainable living.

 2. Vape in Well-Ventilated or Designated Smoking/Vaping Areas